Itish2003/Cortex_Mentor/docs/vision_realisation.md

 The core architectural vision is to use a structured, interlinked Markdown knowledge graph (a "Zettelkasten") to build a precise, low-bloat context for the LLM, and to deliver synthesized insights back to the user in real-time as an audio stream.

-## The Reality: A Fully-Featured Backend with No Frontend
+## The Reality: A Complete End-to-End System

-The project has successfully implemented the entire end-to-end backend pipeline, from event ingestion to real-time audio delivery.
-The "brain" and the "voice" of the system are now complete.
-The only missing piece is the "ears" on the client side to receive and play the audio.
+The project has successfully implemented the entire end-to-end system, from event ingestion on the backend to real-time audio playback on the client.
+The "brain," the "voice," and the "ears" of the system are now complete and functional.

-### What We Are Doing Now (The Foundation)
+### What We Have Built (The Foundation)

 - ✅ **Dual-Write System**: The `ComprehensionPipeline` correctly performs a "dual write" to both the Markdown knowledge graph and the ChromaDB search index.
 - ✅ **Graph Traversal**: The `SynthesisPipeline` now uses a `GraphTraversalProcessor` to traverse the links within the Markdown files, gathering a rich, multi-hop context.